francesco-s/curriculum-en/README.md

    ```bash
    pdflatex resume.tex
    ```
-   Run the command twice to ensure all references are updated.
+   It is recommended to run the command twice to ensure all references and layout adjustments are correctly updated.

 ## Customization

-Feel free to modify the following aspects of the template:
+You can easily modify several aspects of the template to fit your needs:

-- **Personal Information:** Update your name, contact details, social media links, and photo path.
+- **Personal Information:** Update your name, professional title, contact details, social media links, and the path to your profile photo.
-- **Content Sections:** Adjust the sections (Working Experience, Education, Certifications, etc.) according to your needs.
+- **Content Sections:** Customize sections such as Working Experience, Education, Certifications, and Languages to better match your background.
-- **Design Elements:** Change colors, fonts, and layout by modifying the color definitions and command redefinitions at the beginning of the document.
+- **Design Elements:** Adjust colors, fonts, and overall layout by editing the color definitions and command redefinitions at the beginning of the document.
 - **Commands:**
-  - **`\cventry`:** Redefined for a two-column layout with customizable spacing.
+  - **`\cventry`:** Redesigned for a two-column format with adjustable spacing.
-  - **`\mycvitem`:** Used to add bullet-point items with controlled spacing.
+  - **`\mycvitem`:** Used for adding bullet-point items with controlled spacing.
-  - **`\cvtag`:** Creates styled tags for technologies and skills.
+  - **`\cvtag`:** Creates stylish tags for technologies and skills within decorative boxes.
+  - **`\jobdouble`:** Supports side-by-side job descriptions for a more compact presentation.

 ## Directory Structure